-The area of applicability for this attainment plan includes an area that contains the City of Oakridge and the small town of Westfir.
-Figure 2 shows the Oakridge non-attainment area.
+The area of applicability for this maintenance plan is larger than the Oakridge UGB PM{10} (Figure 2) and includes an area that contains the City of Oakridge and the small town of Westfir.
+Figure 3 shows the Oakridge-Westfir $PM{2.5}$ NAA.